 Outpatient Counseling

 Typically, outpatient counseling occurs with a licensed therapist, counselor, or psychologist in office settings.
 Sessions may vary in frequency and length, but the average is once- or twice-weekly sessions that last about an hour.
 Sessions might be conducted individually or with family members or other support people, depending on the individual needs and preferences of the client.
-Eating disorder group therapy is also sometimes an option.

 Nutritional Intervention

 In many cases, nutritional intervention is recommended in addition to other forms of treatment for eating disorders.
-Nutritional guidance should be provided by a Registered Dietitian (RD) who is well-versed in the treatment of eating disorders.
+Nutritional guidance should be provided by a registered dietitian (RD) who is well-versed in the treatment of eating disorders.
 The particular recommendations the dietitian makes will vary depending on an assessment of the client’s current weight, health, and nutritional needs.

 The involvement of a dietitian helps to ensure that a person in recovery from bulimia is getting their caloric and nutritional needs met in a safe and healthy way.

 In some instances, a doctor, psychiatrist, or other prescribing medical professional will be involved in eating disorder treatment.
 The purpose of medication may be to address underlying health issues related to or caused by the eating disorder.
 In other instances, medication may be prescribed to treat other co-occurring mental health conditions.
-Even for people without existing mental health conditions, antidepressants, particularly SSRI’s, have been effective in bulimia treatment.4
+Even for people without existing mental health conditions, antidepressants, particularly SSRIs, have been effective in bulimia treatment.4

 Intensive Outpatient & Partial Hospitalization

-Intensive outpatient and partial hospitalization programs that specialize in eating disorders are sometimes recommended for individuals who have more severe symptoms or who are stepping down from inpatient or residential care.
+Intensive outpatient and partial hospitalization programs that specialize in eating disorders are sometimes recommended for people who have more severe symptoms or who are stepping down from inpatient or residential care.
 These structured programs are offered several days a week for partial or full day treatments and can involve a mix of individual and group therapy, nutritional and medical consults, and other treatment-related activities.

 Often, these programs employ an interdisciplinary team that includes registered dietitians, counselors, and doctors.
 This interdisciplinary team provides more comprehensive wrap-around services to those recovering from eating disorders.